 - Data Storage: NERSC provides disk and tape storage to its users.
 A default storage quota at NERSC provides for millions of files in GB to TB.
 Projects requiring larger quotas or long-term data planning can use sponsored storage to fulfill long-term data campaigns.

 - Data Transfer Nodes: An array of DTN's at NERSC provide high bandwidth data migration options.
 With help from ESnet, NERSC makes it easy to move data into and out of NERSC storage.

-- Advanced IO Technologies: NERSC’s burst buffer provides an NVRAM IO solution with performs between that of memory and disk.
-The burst buffer can accelerate IO in a variety ways described here.
+- Advanced IO Technologies: NERSC’s burst buffer provides an NVRAM IO solution with performance between that of memory and disk.
+The burst buffer can accelerate IO in a variety of ways.

 - Science Gateway Nodes: NERSC provides services to make data on disk or tape available via the web.
 Science gateways provide access to data for scientific collaboration as well as programmatic methods to orchestrate workflows through web portals.

 - Software Containers: NERSC has developed Shifter which allows flexible software environment control through docker-like containers for software portability.